movesen/ClimbNet/README.md

 # ClimbNet Notebook

-This notebook contains the implementation and evaluation of a neural network model for predicting grades of climbing routes based on graph data.
+This notebook contains the implementation and evaluation of a Node embedding and a Graph neural network model for predicting grades of climbing routes based on graph data.
 The notebook is structured as follows:

-## Table of Contents

-1. Setup
-2. Data Preparation
-3. Model Definition
-4. Training the Model
-5. Evaluating the Model
-6. Results

 ## Setup

-### Importing Libraries
+### Dependencies

-In this section, we import the necessary libraries required for data processing, model building, and evaluation.

-## Data Preparation
+- `os`: Standard library module for interacting with the operating system.
+- `random`: Standard library module for generating random numbers.
+- `json`: Standard library module for parsing and creating JSON data.
+- `numpy`: Library for numerical computing with Python.
+Install using `pip install numpy`.
+- `pandas`: Library for data manipulation and analysis.
+Install using `pip install pandas`.
+- `matplotlib`: Library for creating static, animated, and interactive visualizations in Python.
+Install using `pip install matplotlib`.
+- `plotly`: Library for creating interactive plots.
+Install using `pip install plotly`.
+- `sklearn`: Library for machine learning in Python.
+Install using `pip install scikit-learn`.
+- `networkx`: Library for the creation, manipulation, and study of complex networks of nodes and edges.
+Install using `pip install networkx`.
+- `torch`: Deep learning library from Facebook's AI Research lab.
+Install using `pip install torch`.
+- `torch_geometric`: Library for geometric deep learning extension library for PyTorch.
+Install using `pip install torch-geometric`.
+- `gensim`: Library for unsupervised topic modeling and natural language processing.
+Install using `pip install gensim`.

 ### Loading Data